Skip to main content

 Automated Evidence via Integrations

-When you connect integrations like Microsoft Entra ID, AWS, GCP, or Level.io, Regentra can pull evidence automatically and attach it to the relevant controls.
+When you connect a cloud or identity integration, Regentra pulls evidence automatically and attaches it to the relevant controls.

 • MFA enrollment status for all users